Home » Cardiovascular Health » Cardiovascular Disease Prevention » Angina

 There are two types of angina, stable or unstable angina.
 Stable angina exhibits a predictable pain that comes one during overexertion or heightened stress.
 Normally stable angina disappears with rest.
 Unstable angina, however, is unpredictable and the pain may occur even during times of rest.
 Unstable angina pain usually signals a possible heart attack.
 If you suspect stable or unstable angina it is best to have the symptoms checked by a physician.

 Most people misdiagnose themselves with indigestion and when a doctor mentions angina they are left asking themselves what is angina?
-Thorough research and information obtained from your physician can give you a better understanding of your symptoms that lead up to angina.
+Thorough and information obtained from your physician can give you a better understanding of your symptoms that lead up to angina.

 If you are experiencing a compressing chest pain ask yourself what is angina and are my symptoms similar to that of this condition.
-If they are, it is wise to seek attention right away, especially if the pain continues to occur or worsen during rest and relaxation.
+If they are, it is wise to seek medical attention right away, especially if the pain continues to occur or worsen during rest and relaxation.
 Your doctor can prescribe medication that is able to curb the painful symptoms and prevent them from hindering your life.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.